minnek-digital-studio/cominnek-cli/README.md

 ## Merge
 Merge the current branch into the received one.
-This will help you save time when you are working on a feature branch and you want to merge, for example, the feature branch into the `test` brach.
+This will help you save time when you are working on a feature branch and you want to merge, for example, the feature branch into the `test` branch.

 ```bash